PavelMal/ECDSA/readme.md

+##

+In the end of scripts/generate.js you can find test data (Already generated private/public keys, hexed signature and recovery bit)

+How it works:
+ - You need to input signature, recovery, recipient and amount.
+On backend side there is a proccess to recover a public key and check funds on that account.
+ If there is no account associated with already saved accounts, you will get an error

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.